 Gasparilla Survival Tip 4:

 Where To Park and Stand

-If you are looking for a spot to catch a lot of beads, try to get to the parade early and stand at the beginning.
-Park by MacDill or Howard and walk to where the parade starts its course for great views and lots of treasure.
-Park in Ybor or Channelside if you’re into the crazier side of Gasparilla.
-You can take the trolley from where you parked to the parade to catch the end of the annual parade.
+If you are looking for a spot to catch a lot of beads, try to get to the Gasparilla parade early and stand at the beginning.
+Park by MacDill or Howard and walk to Bayshore Blvd. where the parade starts its course for great views and lots of treasure.
+If you want a dedicated seat, consider buying a seat in the bleachers for the parade or looking into some of the tents set up along the route.

 If you are planning to travel by boat there are a few things to consider.
 First of all, know it will be extremely crowded.
-When the invasion starts out in the bay you will have your share of space, however if you think you are going to come into the channel and dock – you are sorely mistaken.
-Plan to stay on your boat for the duration of the invasion and return trip back to your docking location.
+When the invasion flotilla starts out in the bay you will have your share of space, however if you think you are going to come into the channel and dock – you are sorely mistaken.
+Plan to stay on your boat in Hillsborough Bay for the duration of the invasion and return trip back to your docking location.

 Have Cash on Hand

 If you plan to eat a at a restaurant, have pre-purchased tickets to an event, or don’t plan to purchase anything you should be fine without cash.
 However, it’s a good idea to have cash on hand as Charity Beer Gardens and Event Vendors may accept cash only.